Something about pulling a fish out of a big body of water makes you feel heroic.

 About Justin Waters:

 Justin grew up on the Gulf coast of Florida fishing for largemouth bass and redfish.
 He left Florida in pursuit of salmon and steelhead on the Skagit River and Puget Sound in Washington state.
-He now guides full time for Gig Harbor Fly Shop for salmon and sea run cutthroat in the saltwater of Puget Sound and Hood Canal.
-He teaches fly tying classes and is available for private casting lessons.
+He now owns and operates All Waters Fly Fishing, a guide service for salmon and sea run cutthroat in the saltwater of Puget Sound and Hood Canal.
 Follow him on Instagram: @flyfishingjustinwaters